ddddwee1/TorchSUL/QuickStart.md

 ## Using yaml config file

-SUL provides a light-weighted config implementation.
+SUL provides a lightweight config implementation.
 The values can be accessed as simple as using an attribute (X.Y.Z instead of X['Y']['Z'])

 ```python
 from TorchSUL import Model as M